vhyrro/vhyrro.github.io/src/content/blog/neorg/luarocks.md

 `luasnip`, `nvim-treesitter`, `rest.nvim` and more), Neorg is the first to make the leap towards treating luarocks as a first-class citizen.

 We did not do this without reason, of course.
-Luarocks creates a slight inconvenience to you _right now_ but has massive positive consequences later down the line:
+Sure, luarocks creates a slight inconvenience to you _now_, but has massive positive consequences later down the line:

 - Dependencies are handled by us, not you (you'll never have to update your